sheenarbw/tutorial-airflow/README.md

 It would be useful if you are familiar with:

 - Python of course
-- virtual environments
+- Virtual environments
-- environmental variables
+- Environmental variables

 ## Directory structure